-Other marine pollutants that can impact deep environments are mainly chemical but chemical contamination of deep-sea sediments and their effect on the fauna is still mostly unstudied (UNEP/MAP - RAC/SPA 2010a; RamirezLlodra et al., 2013, UNEP/MAP-RAC/SPA, 2017).

-There is also a need to know the level of contaminants in deep-sea environments, and the dynamic of inputs, streams and distribution of contaminants, to be able to link sources, input entrances and environmental status (UNEP/MAP-RAC/SPA, 2017).
+Other marine pollutants that can impact deep environments are mainly chemical but contamination of deep-sea sediments and its effect on the fauna is still mostly unstudied (UNEP/MAP - SPA/RAC 2010a; RamirezLlodra et al., 2013, UNEP/MAP-SPA/RAC, 2017).
+There is also a need to know the level of contaminants in deep-sea environments, and the dynamic of inputs, streams and distribution of contaminants, to be able to link sources, input entrances and environmental status (UNEP/MAP-SPA/RAC, 2017).

 Regarding oil and gas exploration and exploitation, we have to notice that offshore oil and gas production constitutes an important energy source of hydrocarbons in Italy since 1950s (Kostianoy and Carpenter, 2018).

-In the ICMED subregion, few offshore platforms are located in the Ionian Sea and Sicily Channel (Kostianoy and Carpenter, 2018).

 Starting from 2007, the level of exploration drilling progressively dropped, due to exploration maturity of the biogenic gas together with the heavy bureaucratic process to obtain exploration.
 Since 2013, new drilling is prohibited in the Tyrrhenian Sea, in the marine protected areas, and the waters within 12 nautical miles from the coast, but the concessions approved before 2013 may continue until all of the resources are extracted (Cazzini, 2018).

-The different types of offshore platforms that are used for oil and gas exploration and production in the sea pose a severe threat to the marine and coastal zone environment, the seabed, and sea-bottom habitats and species, since oil contamination can persist in the marine environment for many years, depending on the oil type, the location of a spill, and the area in which the contamination occurs (Kingston, 2002; Kostianoy and Carpenter, 2018; Oceana, 2018).
+The different types of offshore platforms that are used for oil and gas exploration and production in the sea, pose a severe threat to the marine and coastal zone environment, the seabed and bottom habitats and species, since oil contamination can persist in the marine environment for many years, depending on the oil type, the location of a spill, and the area in which the contamination occurs (Kingston, 2002; Kostianoy and Carpenter, 2018; Oceana, 2018).